Hovarda | Greek Restaurant… In Chinatown

 It’s all Greek to us.

-The food will include the likes of crab borek (filled filo pastry) with lemon sauce; wood fire beetroot with orange and Galomitzithra (a soft white cheese); slow-roasted lamb Kleftico (it’s like a casserole, but soooo much better) with lamb fat potatoes, oregano, and lemon; and whole grilled lobsters with homemade Greek-style pasta.
+The food includes the likes of crab borek (filled filo pastry) with lemon sauce; wood fire beetroot with orange and Galomitzithra (a soft white cheese); slow-roasted lamb Kleftico (it’s like a casserole, but soooo much better) with lamb fat potatoes, oregano, and lemon; and whole grilled lobsters with homemade Greek-style pasta.
 Which is called “eriste”…

-…if you want to Greek-out.
+…if you want to Greek out.

 Hovarda | 36-40 Rupert St, W1D 6DR

 Like dining out in Soho?
 Check out our picks for the best restaurant on every street in Soho